Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 > 💡 **About Me**
 >
-> Entry-level Data and Business Analyst with hands-on experience across the full analytics workflow: data extraction, cleaning, statistical testing, feature engineering, and KPI dashboard development.
-Ranked **#1 Top Performer** in the Data Analytics with GenAI batch at Career247.
-I work in Python, SQL, and Power BI, and I focus on making analysis useful to the people who have to act on it.
+> Ranked **#1 Top Performer** in the Data Analytics with GenAI batch at Career247.
+I build end-to-end analytics solutions: from normalized SQL schemas and Python pipelines to live web apps powered by the Gemini and GitHub APIs.
+My projects cover $11.96B+ in modeled revenue across six domains, and every finding I deliver connects directly to a business decision someone has to make.
+>
+> Currently pursuing an MBA at Bodoland University while working in Python, SQL, and Power BI.

 ---